 - a) A ban on cross-ownership of media.
-Deregulation has fostered emergence of news and entertainment monopolies, resulting in higher telephone rates and rapid escalation of cable television rates; - b) The continuation of the e-rate program, authorized in the Telecommunications Act of 1996, to help make telecommunications services affordable for schools, libraries and health care facilities in rural areas; - c) The development of cooperative cable television systems to serve both rural and urban sectors; - d) Rejection of proposals that would weaken or eliminate radio and television farm news, public service broadcast time and other services; - e) Adoption of FCC policies that encourage sound technical standards for rural radio and television service; and - f) Legislation to allow citizens to participate in advisory boards and committees via the use of secured telecommunications.
+Deregulation has fostered emergence of news and entertainment monopolies, resulting in higher telephone rates and rapid escalation of cable television rates; - b) The continuation of the e-rate program, authorized in the Telecommunications Act of 1996, to help make telecommunications services affordable for schools, libraries and health care facilities in rural areas; - c) The development of cooperative cable television systems to serve both rural and urban sectors; - d) Rejection of proposals that would weaken or eliminate radio and television farm news, public service broadcast time and other services; - e) Adoption of FCC policies that encourage sound technical standards for rural radio and television service; - f) Legislation to allow citizens to participate in advisory boards and committees via the use of secured telecommunications; - g) Greater transparency in billing for telecommunication services; and - h) Congress reinstating the Fairness Doctrine.